Wednesday, 28 January 2015

 This next picture tells the story: a massive stone slab slides through the doors of a container.

-The following container probably did not travel very far before trouble struck; maybe only as far as the first traffic signal.
+The following container probably didn't travel very far before trouble struck; maybe only as far as the first traffic signal.

 Evident first is the unusual and questionable manner in which this container was placed on the chassis; doors facing the direction of road travel.